 Hyaluronic acid is something we find naturally in our bodies, where lubrication is needed, such as in your eyes and joints.
 Hyaluronic acid can be good for sensitive skin because it helps to protect it and keep it smooth.
-Hyaluronic acid is found naturally in various products, including citrus fruits, such as in the blood oranges in our moisturiser.
-We’ve also included it in our upcoming eye cream, so keep an eye out (excuse the pun) for that in the next couple of months.
+Hyaluronic acid is found naturally in various products, including citrus fruits, such as in the blood oranges in our Moisturiser.
+We’ve also included it in our Face Toner and our Eye Cream.

 One natural ingredient that you need to take a bit of extra care with using if you have sensitive skin is tea tree oil.